-The best conditioner for curly hair for deep moisture, damage repair, definition and more
+The best conditioner for curly hair to deeply nourish, repair, define and more

-Our experts share reviews of the best conditioners for curls, coils and waves to detangle, reduce frizz and really nourish strands
+Our curly-haired testers review the best conditioners for curls, coils and waves to detangle, reduce frizz and moisturise strands

-Collage of three of the best conditioners for curly hair featured in this guide from (left to right) Shea Moisture, Trepadora and Charlotte Mensah
+Collage of four of the best conditioners for curly hair from (left to right) Shea Moisture, Trepadora, Charlotte Mensah and Virtue, set in front of two product swatches on a pastel ombre background

-Shampoo and conditioner are two of the basics of a good haircare routine, but there are so many different kinds of both.
-Generally, the best conditioner for curly hair, specifically, will focus on delivering moisture and definition to parched curls, coils and waves – and, after much testing, our beauty testers have pinpointed the very best on the market.
+Most of us know that shampoo and conditioner are the two supporting pillars of your in-shower haircare routine – no matter your hair's texture and condition.
+But it's important that both suit its unique needs.
+Take the best conditioner for curly hair.
+These formulas focus on delivering moisture and definition to parched curls, coils and waves – and, after much testing, our beauty experts have refined this guide to the very best on the market.

 Curly hair needs more moisture than straighter hair types, which is why you're likely to find yourself getting through conditioner faster than the best shampoo for curly hair.
 One main reason is its shape, because natural oils from your scalp can’t travel down wiggly strands as easily as they can straighter ones.
 What's more, while porosity levels vary between individuals, the cuticles on the shaft of curly hair also don’t slot together evenly, leaving gaps that moisture can escape through.